 JEREMY BENTHAM SCHOLARS MMXXVI

-The core team at The Oxford Exchange has been designing and delivering online and residential courses for adult students and professionals for many years.
+The core team at The Oxford Exchange have been designing and delivering online and residential courses for adult students and professionals for many years.
 In the summer of 2026, we will offer standalone Oxford residential courses for inquisitive adults.
 This particular course will be in its fourth season in 2026.

 STUDIA HUMANITATIS (HUMANITIES) + CREATIVE WRITING

-WHEN: 5 July - 11 July 2026
+WHEN: 5 July - 15 July 2026

 WHERE: OXFORD, ENGLAND